A MySQL client on Unix can connect to the

 mysql.sock file.
 To find out where

 netstat -ln | grep mysql

 You are using Linux and one server thread has died (dumped core).
-In this case, you must kill the other mysqld threads (for example, with kill or with the mysql_zap script) before you can restart the MySQL server.
-See Section C.5.4.2, “What to Do If MySQL Keeps Crashing”.
+In this case, you must kill the other mysqld threads (for example, with kill) before you can restart the MySQL server.
+See Section B.5.4.2, “What to Do If MySQL Keeps Crashing”.

 The server or client program might not have the proper

 access privileges for the directory that holds the Unix

 socket file or the socket file itself.
 In this case, you